 Explanation: The depth of cut, DOC is the depth that the tool is plunged into the surface.
 Feed defines the relative lateral movement between the cutting tool and the workpiece.
-Thus, together with depth of cut, feed decides the cross section of the material removed for every rotation of the job or the tool.
+Thus, together with the depth of cut, feed decides the cross section of the material removed for every rotation of the job or the tool.

 3. Feed is measured in units of _____

-Explanation: Feed is the amount of material removed for each revolution or per pass of the tool over the workpiece and is measured in units of length/revolution, length/pass or other appropriate unit for the particular process.
+Explanation: Feed is the amount of material removed for each revolution or per pass of the tool over the workpiece and is measured in units of length/revolution, length/pass or other appropriate units for the particular process.

 4. CNC machining centres do not include operations like ______

 Explanation: CNC machining centres are developed for machining prismatic components combining operations like milling, drilling, boring and tapping.
 Gradually machines for manufacturing cylindrical components, called turning centres are also developed.

 5. In CNC systems multiple microprocessors and programmable logic controllers work ______

 d) for 80% of the total machining time